-The Senate Republican leader, Mitch McConnell of Kentucky, offered just that kind of response but also questioned whether Obama's government will actually follow through and open areas for oil production.
+Indeed, the Senate Republican leader, Mitch McConnell of Kentucky, said it was a step in the right direction.
+But he chided Obama for leaving too many exploratory areas off limits and questioned whether the administration would actually follow through and open areas for oil production.
 GOP Sen. Lindsey Graham of South Carolina, a key negotiator with the White House on the energy bill, said he listened to Obama with "great interest."